Tips to Make Your Home Safer

 To ensure your alarm is working correctly, be sure to:

-• Test them regularly.
+- Test them regularly.
 While many people have smoke alarms, 61% admitted to testing them less often than recommended.
-Check them monthly by pressing the test button and add new batteries at least once a year.
+Batteries should be changed twice per year, during the fall and spring when clocks are adjusted.
+You should also check batteries monthly by pressing the test button.

 2. Carbon Monoxide Detectors